 We provide two main services to our clients, comprehensive financial planning and asset management.
 We believe it is very difficult to invest money if there is not a clear plan directing the decision making.
 That is why every relationship begins with a planning discussion.

 The financial planning includes creating a personal Balance Sheet and Cash Flow Statement for our clients.
 It is interesting to think how every company has these financial documents, but few individuals do.
 From these documents, and in collaboration with our clients, we create a financial plan.
-These documents are updated every time we meet to keep clients on track.
+To keep clients on track, these documents are updated every week.

 Part of the comprehensive financial planning is an insurance review.
 We do not sell insurance, but can still advise on it and make sure you are covered.
 No financial plan can be complete without an insurance review; making sure you are covered if something unforeseen happens.